 Despite Ajenjo Café’s veiled windows and modest location, it’s well on Madrid’s beaten track; it’s appeared in several newspapers (e.g. El País), magazines (e.g. Vogue) and guidebooks (e.g. Lonely Planet).
-With all this attention, surely there’s a catch.
-We all know the pattern: wonderful = popular = touristy = shit.
-Yet somehow Ajenjo Café hasn’t fallen victim to this atrocious pattern and has kept its charm, dignity and low footfall.
+With all this attention, surely there’s a catch, yet somehow Ajenjo Café has kept its charm, dignity and low footfall.

 I’ve been running this place since 1978, and the carrot cake is still the best in Madrid – my wife makes it.
 I used to get up to 2,000 people in here a day – you couldn’t move!
 I had to hire three waiters to manage the place!
 Now it’s just me.
 Malasaña has changed a lot.
 It’s always changing, but people still come to me because they love it here.”